jasperBailey/PodcastProject/README.md

 * Subscribe to podcasts
 * View a list of episodes for a podcast

-# Extenisons
+# Extensions

 * Add a filter search bar to the application to find specific podcasts
 * Add a favourites/your subscription list to display on the app
-* Funcionality to play the selected podcast
+* Functionality to play the selected podcast